jsidrach/NetWatcher/README.md

 Documentation
 ----
 NetWatcher's web interface documentation is built with [phpDocumentor](https://www.phpdoc.org) and included in the [docs/front-end/](docs/front-end/) folder as a webpage.
-The FPGA Web Service documentation is available on [docs/back-end/](docs/back-end/).
+The FPGA Web Service documentation is build with [apiDoc](http://apidocjs.com/) and included in the [docs/back-end/](docs/back-end/) folder as a webpage too.
 Further documentation about the project architecture and additional reading can be found in the [project's docs](docs/).

 Bugs and feature requests
 ----